Terminal-Chat/TerminalChat/README.md

 ## What is `TerminalChat`?

 TerminalChat is a completely anonymous terminal chat.<br>
-TerminalChat uses SSH for its security and offers its anonymity via not saving chat-logs, ip's.<br>
+TerminalChat uses custom framework and hashing algorithms for it's security and offers its anonymity via not saving chat-logs and ip's.<br>

 We offer fully anonymous chatroom service thru our own framework and server, and extremly easy to setup.
 It's something like tor chatrooms, but it's thru terminal with few topics